Did you know?

 Appearance

-Moreover, the dorsal fin of the cero mackerel is dark in color, while the other fins are lighter.
+The dorsal fin of the cero mackerel is dark in color, while the other fins are lighter.
 They have a pointed snout with a large mouth filled with sharp teeth.

+The small scales are smooth to the touch and help to reduce drag as the fish swims through the water.
 So, this fish species is similar in color and appearance to the Atlantic Spanish mackerel.
 It’s the longitudinal stripe that sets it apart.

 Habitat